lexibank/tlopo/out/vol3/chapter7.md

 7.5.11.1 Caryota rumphiana, black palm, fishtail palm, TP waillimbum (Arecaceae)

 Caryota rumphiana is the only palm in NW Island Melanesia with bipinnate fronds, i.e. the leaflets on either side of the midrib themselves have a central rib and are leaf-like (Figure 7.10, right).
-C. rump hi ana stands 10--20 m high and has fruit the size of a cherry which hang in bunches from the top of its blackish trunk ([Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)), [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 187).
+C. rumphiana stands 10--20 m high and has fruit the size of a cherry which hang in bunches from the top of its blackish trunk ([Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984)), [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 187).

-Throughout NW Island Melanesia, the trunks are split to make floorboards ([Floyd 1954](../references.md#source-Floyd1954), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 150, Arentz e:t al. 1989: 93, [Scales n.d.](../references.md#source-Scalesnd) [McEldowney 1995](../references.md#source-Mceldowney1995), [Margetts 2005a](../references.md#source-Margetts2005a)).
+Throughout NW Island Melanesia, the trunks are split to make floorboards ([Floyd 1954](../references.md#source-Floyd1954), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 150, [Arentz et al. 1989](../references.md#source-Arentzetal1989): 93, [Scales n.d.](../references.md#source-Scalesnd) [McEldowney 1995](../references.md#source-Mceldowney1995), [Margetts 2005a](../references.md#source-Margetts2005a)).
 The wood is also used on New Britain for axe handles, clubs, bows and spears ([Floyd 1954](../references.md#source-Floyd1954), [Powell 1976](../references.md#source-Powell1976)).
 The pith from the young trunk is sometimes eaten on New Britain, and fed to pigs in the Solomons.

 [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988): 150) describe how inland dwellers in the Solomons use a felled Caryota rumphiana trunk to farm larvae of a large beetle of the genus Rhynocaphorus by cutting notches at 2 m intervals along it, harvesting the larvae and pupae 3--4 months later.
 For some households the larvae are a major source of protein, although others find the accompanying taste of the rotting palm core rather offensive.

-The Oceanic data below were assembled by Blust (ACD ).
-The reconstruction of PCEMP &ast;bual(a) 'Caryota sp.' is based on these data and on W Sumba ?wuola, E Sumba (both CMP) ?wuala 'C. mitis' ([Verheijen 1990](../references.md#source-Verheijen1990): 199).
+The Oceanic data below were assembled by Blust (ACD).
+The reconstruction of PCEMP _&ast;bual(a)_ 'Caryota sp.' is based on these data and on W Sumba _ʔwuola_, E Sumba (both CMP) _ʔwuala_ 'C. mitis' ([Verheijen 1990](../references.md#source-Verheijen1990): 199).

 <table>
 <tr>